-Palliative care at CAMC is for patients and families who are affected by serious or life-threatening conditions.
-Services can begin any time during an illness, including when treatment is aimed at cure.
-Different from hospice, the goal of palliative care is to prevent and relieve suffering and promote quality of life.
-Long term care focuses on the whole person: body, mind and spirit.
+Palliative care is for patients and families who are faced with life-limiting illness.
+Our services can begin any time during an illness, including when treatment is aimed at cure.
+The goal of palliative care is to prevent and relieve suffering and promote quality of life.
+Palliative care focuses on the whole person: body, mind and spirit.

 Palliative care consultations are provided to patients by physician order.